aravindc15/StudentDetailValidation/README.md

 # StudentDetailValidation
-Contains a demo code for converting an excel to JSON using SheetS and validating certain fields
+Contains a demo code for converting an excel to JSON using SheetJS and validating certain fields